-We have three flagship schools: Greig City Academy in Haringey, Halley Academy in Greenwich, and Cubitt Town Junior School in the Isle of Dogs.
-Our flagships each receive a three-year grant and are supported by a programme of non-financial giving.
+We support three flagship schools: Greig City Academy in Haringey, The Halley Academy in Greenwich, and Cubitt Town Primary School on the Isle of Dogs.
+Our flagship schools each receive a three-year grant and are supported by a programme of non-financial giving.

 Our non-financial support enables a wide range of educational activities such as STEM business mentoring, mock interviews, group and one-to-one mentoring, a ‘dragons’ den’ science competition, and various careers activities.
 We also provide support to governance and at least two members of the Company are associate governors at each flagship school.

 Greig City Academy became our first flagship in 2013, and the Company’s continued support, particularly to STEM education, has made a significant difference.
 The Academy’s impressive programme of STEM activities has gone from strength to strength and includes robotics, coding and electric car racing.
 In 2018, the Academy was appointed a Haringey ‘STEM Innovation Hub’.

 Our programme of non-financial giving includes an annual mentoring café, bespoke mentoring, and careers talks.
 Our team of mentors represent a wide range of careers including engineering, law, medicine and the RAF.

 The Master visits the Academy every year to present awards and bursaries to students excelling in STEM subjects and award winners celebrate their success at our annual Education Awards Lunch held at the Hall in May.